prashant280920/Personal_Diary_WebApp/README.md

 # Personal_Diary_WebApp

-My Personal_Diary_WebApp is a thougth/idea keeping memories webapp which allows you to write, store and views your idea/thoughts and memories.
+My Personal_Diary_WebApp is a thought/idea of keeping memories on this webapp which allows you to write, store and view your ideas/thoughts and memories.

-A place to sore your content of diary live and safe.
+A place to store your content of diary live and safe.

-My attempt at making a decent intgerative diary.
+My attempt at making a decent interactive diary.

 ### App is live at
 1. Deploy on GitHub - https://prashant280920.github.io/Personal_Diary_WebApp/